LifeTopix Data Security and Privacy

 Access to LifeTopix and our other apps can be restricted with a Passcode Lock.
 This is accessible and configurable from the app’s Settings view.
 A configurable time out locks the app, and a lock button allows the app to be locked on demand.

-Apps versions using LightArrow App Engine 8 (you can check this in the Settings > About view) utilize encryption technologies for sensitive data within the app.
+Apps versions using LightArrow App Engine 8 or later (you can check this in the Settings > About view) utilize built-in iOS 256-bit encryption technologies for sensitive data within the app.
 The displayed data can be revealed by using a user-configurable PIN (via the app’s Settings view).
 Examples of sensitive data are passwords, bank account numbers, bank pin codes,and information stored in Lockers.

 We highly encourage users to enable the Passcode Lock setting of their device and take other steps to protect their device and the information on it.

 Unlike some other apps, LifeTopix is purely on the device.
-We do not have an online component.
+We do not have an online component of our own.
 So the app does not send any LifeTopix data to any LifeTopix server component.
-Users can optionally utilize their own online services such as Dropbox, Evernote, Google Docs, Toodledo, etc. if they wish to have access to items on those services from LifeTopix — for example, access to a travel file they have stored in Dropbox from inside a trip they have created in LifeTopix.
+Optionally, users can utilize their own online accounts such as Dropbox, Evernote, Google Docs, Toodledo, etc. if they wish to have access to items on those services from LifeTopix – for example, access to a travel file they have stored in Dropbox from inside a trip they have created in LifeTopix.
 We use the standard APIs provided by those services.

 When Dropbox or other supported services are used for backup and cloud sync, XML file representations of the data in the app are stored on those services.
 Even though information like passwords and PIN are encoded (not encrypted), those files can be read if someone had access to your data on those services.
 We rely on the security safeguards provided by those services, and the onus is on our users to determine the level of security they get from those services from the vendors directly (Dropbox, BoxGoogle, iCloud, Microsoft SkyDrive).
 Our backup and sync features are optional and the user may choose to use those features.